aggression-to-the-mean/AttM/For-The-People/_posts/2021-02-16-How-Accurate-are-Fight-Odds.md

 Finally, bad match-ups (big underdog and big favorite) are less likely to end in a decision / more likely to end in a finish (i.e KO/TKO or Submission).

-In a future post, I intend to focus on how particular fighters have performed with respect to the odds.
-Indeed, who are the most overrated and underrated fighters in the UFC?